ROBOMASTER-S1/ROBOMASTER-S1/README.md

 - 👀 I’m interested in robotics and programming.
 - 🌱 I’m currently learning Python; four years this Christmas day coming.
 - 💞️ If anyone wants Python code, Robomaster s1 Python code and Cozmo
 - Python code; I have them all.
-Please note: I don't have any Python code on
+I now have Python code on how to make the
-- how to make the Robomaster S1 become a line follower.
-I have bumpers
+- Robomaster S1 become a line follower.
+You can find the Python version here
-- and fenders made of aluminium on my robot.
-However, you can find the
+- on my Github profile at https://github.com/ROBOMASTER-S1/ROBOMASTER-S1-Python-Examples/blob/master/Robomaster%20Line%20Follower.py.
-- Scratch version of the Robomaster S1 Line Follower program right on dji's
+- You can also find the Scratch version of the Robomaster S1
-- website at https://www.dji.com/ca under their forum section at
+- Line Follower program right on dji's website at https://www.dji.com/ca under their forum section at
 - https://forum.dji.com/forum.php?mod=viewthread&tid=200450
+-
 - 📫 You can reach me on Github.com and https://www.youtube.com/user/spaceuphoria/discussion

 <!---